Code-Institute-Submissions/aniatki-rps_FebResub/README.md

 ### Services Page

-Keeping things simple with our services page, there is a lot of information to be put out there regarding the services this company provides, but what better way is there than to encourage our clients for a one on one explanation of their needs?
+Keeping things simple, there is a lot of information to be put out there regarding the services this company provides, but what better way is there than to encourage our clients for a one-on-one explanation of their needs?

 ### Contact Page

 Contact info on this page is made interactive by linking the e-mail and phone numbers so they're one click/tap away from getting in touch without needing to copy and paste around.

-# TECHNOLOGIES USED

-## HTML
+## My thoughts on this project

+The idea for this project originated from my good friend who runs her own GDPR oriented and service providing company.
+The main goal of the website is to attract new clients by giving them the best knowledge in this field by very high standards.

+I started very plain and simple: _pen and paper_.

+First, i sketched the home page.
+The original sketch was somehow different than the version there is on the website now, but the core elements are there.
+From then on i had the idea in my head and went straight over on gitpod to start my HTML.

+And then for the fun part (and frustrating at times), __CSS__.

+While there were a lot of new concepts I learned from the course, there were a ton more I learned from the CSS god [Kevin Powell](https://www.youtube.com/kepowob).
+I relied on that for most of the issues i was having with layout and picked up a few animations tricks along the way, which make the website look good on load.

+The biggest concern i had was making it mobile friendly and flex-box takes good care of that for different elements.

+I really enjoyed the CSS part because you can do so much with it.

+___